-If you’re using a Moodle Learning Management System (LMS), or you plan to, where it’s hosted isn’t something you can ignore.
+If you’re using a Learning Management System (LMS), or you plan to, where it’s hosted isn’t something you can ignore.
 If you were building a new training centre you’d start with firm foundations, your LMS needs the same with its hosting.
+As experts in LMS hosting since 2004, we know all there is to know.

 Here’s our 5-minute e-learning guide to the things you need to consider if you’re thinking of doing your own LMS hosting: